dareko/ansible-ipython/README.md

 This role requires Ansible 1.4 or higher.
 Platform requirements are listed in the Supported Platforms section of the role details.
-The rhel-epel yum repository must be enabled on a server.
+The rhel-epel yum repository must be enabled on the server.

 Role Variables
 --------------